yetone/avante.nvim/crates/avante-tokenizers/README.md

-A simple unified crates to unify hf/tokenizers and tiktoken_core
+A simple crate to unify hf/tokenizers and tiktoken-rs